 You can find out more about becoming a member of the ABS here.

 The ABS is a charitable organisation dedicated to setting and advancing standards in breast care and breast surgery, including cosmetic (aesthetic) breast surgery.
 Our work ranges from breast diagnostic clinics, where any woman or man who has a breast concern can be seen and assessed, through to complex oncoplastic breast cancer surgery and breast reconstruction.

-ABS was established in its own right in 2010 but our origins started in 1995 as the British Association of Surgical Oncology (BASO) Breast Group.
-In 2002 we became the Association of Breast Surgery at BASO under the umbrella of BASO~ the Association of Cancer Surgery (BASO~ACS).
+The ABS was established in its own right in 2010 but its origins started in 1995 as the British Association of Surgical Oncology (BASO) Breast Group.
+In 2002 it became the Association of Breast Surgery at BASO under the umbrella of BASO~ the Association of Cancer Surgery (BASO~ACS).